 Competitive Dance Team Information:

 The EDA Competition Dance Team is a group of dancers who have demonstrated strong technical skill and high motivation for dance.
 Placements are held before every new dance season, and all dancers new and returning are invited to come.
-The competition team quickly learns their dance at the beginning of the year and then competes at local competitions and performs them at certain events during the spring season.
+The competition team quickly learns their dance at the beginning of the season and then competes at local competitions and performs them at certain events during the spring season.
 For this reason, those who decide to be on the team must be committed to working hard and together as a team.

 What are Placements?

-We no longer have what some would call "tryouts" because we will not cut anyone from the Competition Dance Performance Team*.
+We no longer have what some would call "tryouts" because we will not cut anyone from the Competition Dance Team*.
 If they want to be a part of this prestigious team, we want to give them the opportunity.
 What we do have is a time where they must come and be evaluated on technical skill and learning ability, and then placed into a class accordingly.

 We hold two placements for every dance year.
 The first is always during the week of Recital of the previous year, and the second is right before the season begins, after our Open House.
 Therefore, dancers are encouraged to "place" at the first placements to see where they are at.
 They will get an email during the summer stating what classes they made.
 Please note that one team is not better than the other, they are mostly divided by age and who they will dance best with.